horus-scheduler/horus_controller/README.md

     - Adding a new leaf controller could take ~5 seconds
         - This is because the `manager` needs to shutdown multiple components.

+3. ***Horus Controller Manager Output***
+Upon exiting the horus-switch-mgr, it will automatically generate a JSON file in the format manager-stats-<timestamp>.
+The reported statistics include:

+- Total tasks arrived at leaf
+- Total resubmitted tasks
+- Total number of messages for load information
+- Total number of messages for idle nodes information
+- Total number of state update signals (Sum of load and idle information messages)

 ## Todo

 - [ ] XXX